-^{} Trinidad and Tobago joined the 1974 Inter-American Treaty on Reciprocal.
-Assistance (Rio Treaty); the Bahamas signed it but did not ratify.
-5 See: Davidson, J. Scott.
-Grenada: A Study in Politics and International Law.
-Aldershot, Ave-
+Treaty); the Bahamas signed it but did not ratify.

-See: Davidson, J. Scott.
-Grenau.
-A Study in Fouries and Study Arrangements in the bury, 1987.
+See: Davidson, J. Scott: Grenada: A Study in Politics and International Law.
+Aldershot, Avebury, 1987.

+4 Trinidad and Tobago joined the 1974 Inter-American Treaty on Reciprocal Assistance (Rio

 See: Lewis, Vaughn A. International, National and Regional Security Arrangements in the Caribbean.
-Peace, Development and Security in the Caribbean.
+Peace.
+Development and Security in the Caribbean.
 Bryant, Anthony T., J.Edward Greene and Timothy M. Shaw, eds.
 New York, Macmillan, 1990.

 Training has been provided by both the United States and the United Kingdom.
 At RSS Headquarters in Barbados, U.K. personnel are a part of the command structure; there is a gradual training of regional officers to replace these.
 The United States sends ad hoc teams to participate as trainers in RSS-run training courses.

 See: The Roles of the RSS in the East Caribbean, p.7.

 tary of State George Schultz in his visit to the Eastern Caribbean in February 1984, but nothing developed; the United Kingdom was also lukewarm to it.
-More importantly, there were doubts even within the RSS states, especially from St. Vincent and St. Kitts and Nevis, about the need for such a force and the cost of maintaining it.9 In addition, there were important political sensitivities underlying the reluctance to deepen the relationship, principally a fear in some quarters that the RSS might be deliberately used in the case of questionable claims of coup attempts to crush left-leaning political movements.
+More importantly, there were doubts even within the RSS states, especially from St. Vincent and St. Kitts and Nevis, about the need for such a force and the cost of maintaining it.
+9 In addition, there were important political sensitivities underlying the reluctance to deepen the relationship, principally a fear in some quarters that the RSS might be deliberately used in the case of questionable claims of coup attempts to crush left-leaning political movements.